 When I received the Global Rail Pass brochure in the mail I felt giddy with excitement.
 It was the same feeling I would get when I was a young kid and my mother would release me in the candy aisle at Ben Franklin after I received a good checkup from the Dentist. (yes – I know it’s a twisted reward for no cavities – but it was our tradition).
 I unfolded the big Eurail map on the table and started to dream of all of the places I could go – I had all of Europe to choose from!

-• You can ride the train on 15 days during that 2 months.
+- You can ride the train for 15 days during that 2 months.
 Overnight trains don’t count as 2 days – they only count as one – but you need to read the fine print on how to record them on your pass else (like me), you’ll easily screw up and lose a day.

 I also had a few surprises on the train – one of the biggest ones was when the train passed from Denmark to Germany over the Baltic Sea.
 I expected that there would be a bridge or tunnel similar to how we passed over the Great Belt Bridge and Tunnel connecting the Danish islands of Zealand and Funen to finally pull into Copenhagen.
 However, I was stunned when the whole train rolled onto a ferry and turned into a boat!
 The ferry ride was 45 minutes with spectacular views and a nice dose of fresh air on a long train ride from Sweden to Germany.